duneanalytics/DuneQueryRepo/README.md

 | `pull_from_dune.py` | updates/adds queries to your repo based on ids in `queries.yml` | `python scripts/pull_from_dune.py` |
 | `push_to_dune.py` | updates queries to Dune based on files in your `/queries` folder | `python scripts/push_to_dune.py` |
 | `preview_query.py` | gives you the first 20 rows of results by running a query from your `/queries` folder.
 Specify the id. | `python scripts/preview_query.py 3237723` |

 ---

+### Things to be aware of

+💡: Names of queries are pulled into the file name the first time `pull_from_dune.py` is run.
+Changing the file name in app or in folder will not affect each other (they aren't synced). **Make sure you leave the `___id.sql` at the end of the file, otherwise the scripts will break!**

+🟧: Make sure to leave in the comment `-- already part of a query repo` at the top of your file.
+This will hopefully help prevent others from using it in more than one repo.

+🔒: Queries that are already private will be kept private after updating.

+➕: If you want to add a query, add it in dune app first then pull the query id (from URL `dune.com/queries/{id}/other_stuff`) into `queries.yml`

+🛑: If you accidently merge a PR or push a commit that messes up your query in Dune, you can roll back any changes using [query version history](https://dune.com/docs/app/query-editor/version-history).

+---